 In the United States, medical malpractice cases are relatively prevalent.
 The legal system is set up to encourage extensive discovery and discussions between adverse parties in order to settle a disagreement without going to a jury trial.
 The harmed patient must demonstrate that the physician was negligent in providing care and that this conduct caused the injury.

-The South Carolina medical malpractice attorneys at Mickelsen Dalton have experience handling such cases and know what it takes to prove the liable party was responsible for the injuries sustained.
+The South Carolina medical malpractice lawyers at Mickelsen Dalton have experience handling such cases and know what it takes to prove the liable party was responsible for the injuries sustained.
 Let our firm handle your case while you focus on your recovery.
 This is already a difficult time, and we are here to make it easier.

 At Mickelsen Dalton, we will explain the ins and outs of medical malpractice in your jurisdiction, as well as how our malpractice attorneys can assist you with your specific case.
 We have a record of success that speaks for itself.